-We’ve created the world’s first patent-pending blind spot sensors that can be added to any wheelchair, transforming it into a "smart" wheelchair.
+We’ve created the world’s first patented blind spot sensors that can be added to any wheelchair, transforming it into a "smart" wheelchair.
 Our system provides multi-modal alerts to the user regarding location and proximity of obstacles through intuitive lights, sounds, vibrations.

 We are honored to serve veterans, are SAM-approved and can sell directly to the U.S. Department of Veterans Affairs.
 We have been featured in their AT National Newsletter.
 In Canada, we are listed with Medavie Blue Cross.

 Our blind spot sensors are based on over a decade of research by a trans-disciplinary team consisting of leading clinical researchers in wheelchair training and assessment, as well as engineers developing state-of-the-art "smart" wheelchairs.
 We use clinical evidence, user centered design methods, and co-design with users to ensure that our products help users, their families, and therapists achieve their goals for independent mobility.

 Braze Mobility transforms any wheelchair into a

 Blind Spot Sensors: How do they work?

 It's not cameras.
 Our technology is blind spot sensors, obstacle detection systems, proximity sensors, proximity alarms and alerts.

 Note: Our system does NOT detect drop-offs, soft material, or objects out of view of the sensors.
 Legally blind customers often use our sensors in conjunction with a white cane to navigate outdoors.

 Our system supports your right to drive your wheelchair by enhancing your spatial awareness, while leaving you fully in control.